cloudbees-days/cloudbees-field-workshops/labs/core-casc/core-casc.md

 >NOTE: The **Build strategies** configuration for Pipeline Organization Folder and Multibranch projects are provided by the [Basic Branch Build Strategies plugin](https://github.com/jenkinsci/basic-branch-build-strategies-plugin/blob/master/docs/user.adoc) and by selecting the *Skip initial build on first branch indexing* strategy we avoid an unnecessary build when we first create the Organization Folder project above.

-For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#23)
+**For instructor led workshops please returns to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/core/#23)**

-TODO - fix to goto Pipeline Templates Otherwise, you may proceed to the next lab: [*Hibernating Masters*](../hibernating-masters/hibernating-masters.md) or choose another lab on the [main page](../../README.md#workshop-labs).
+Otherwise, you may proceed to the next lab: [*Pipeline Template Catalogs*](../pipeline-template-catalog/pipeline-template-catalog.md) or choose another lab on the [main page](../../README.md#workshop-labs).